Clinic Opening Hours, Parking & Public Transport

 What is Japanese acupuncture?

 There are many styles of Japanese acupuncture.
 They all have in common an emphasis on touch during assessment and treatment.
 The needling techniques are light and subtle.
 During the treatment the practitioner checks for instant feedback results in the body by monitoring changes in the pulse quality, checking reduction of abdominal discomfort, or improvement in pain or tension.
 This way information about the effectiveness of the treatment can be gathered.
-We will often also incorporate supporting techniques, such as moxibustion or Sotai (structural exercises) to enhance the effects of acupuncture.
+We will often also incorporate supporting techniques, such as moxibustion (herbal heat treatment) or Sotai (structural exercises) to enhance the effects of acupuncture.

-Children & Oriental Medicine
+Children & East Asian Medicine

-Are natural medicine approaches safe for babies and children?
+Is acupuncture safe for babies and children?

 What is moxibustion?

 There are a variety of forms of moxibustion.
-One of the most frequently used methods in our practice is the so called ‘direct moxibustion’ the burning of a rice corn sized cone of the herb artemisia vulgaris on acupuncture points.
+One of the most frequently used methods in our practice is the so-called ‘direct moxibustion’ the burning of a rice corn sized cone of the herb Artemisia vulgaris on acupuncture points.
 We use a special cream to help hold the moxa on the skin and protect against any burns and remove the cone before it gets too close to the skin surface.
 This technique is very effective for warming, calming and relaxing the patient.

 Our Clinic & Practitioners